pjdelport/pip-compile-multi/README.rst

 1. Developers have to do non-trivial operations if they want to keep up with newer versions (that have bug fixes and performance improvements).
-2. Indirect dependencies (that is dependencies of dependencies) may still have backward-incompatible releases, that brake everything.
+2. Indirect dependencies (that is dependencies of dependencies) may still have backward-incompatible releases, that break everything.

 Let's put aside point 1 and fight point 2.
 Let's do